Kansas City Preventive Patrol Experiment | Definition

 The Kansas City Preventive Patrol Experiment was a significant study in the history of policing that aimed to investigate the effectiveness of preventive patrol, one of the most commonly used policing strategies in the United States at the time.
 The study was conducted in 1972 by the Kansas City Police Department with the assistance of researchers from the Police Foundation.

-The experiment was designed to test the belief that increasing police patrols in certain areas would lead to a decrease in crime rates.
+The experiment was designed to test the belief that increasing police patrols in certain areas would decrease crime rates.
 The researchers divided a 15-square-mile area of Kansas City into three groups: a control group where patrols remained unchanged, an experimental group where patrols were increased, and a third group where patrols were decreased.
 The study lasted for a year and analyzed crime rates, citizen perceptions of police, and response times.

 The results of the Kansas City Preventive Patrol Experiment had significant implications for the field of policing.
 They challenged the traditional belief that more police patrols equate to greater public safety.
 The findings of the study led to a shift in policing strategies towards community-oriented policing, problem-oriented policing, and other approaches that prioritize problem-solving and building relationships between police officers and the community they serve.